-Pete Carroll: Jamal Adams out for Seahawks’ opener, Devon Witherspoon could miss
+Pete Carroll: Jamal Adams will miss Seahawks’ opener, while Devon Witherspoon could be out

 That implied Adams might miss a few games.

-As for Witherspoon, Carroll said, “It’s going to be a race to get him for the opener — might not get that.”
+As for Witherspoon, Carroll said, “It’s going to be a race to get him by the opener — might not make that.
+But we’re shooting for very soon.”

 The team activated Adams off the PUP (physically unable to perform) list last week.